 We regularly assess the quality, environmental, and occupational health and safety management systems of our nuclear fuel suppliers and the manufacturing of nuclear fuel assemblies.
-In summer 2017, Fortum’s representatives assessed the operations of Fortum’s Russian fuel supplier’s uranium mine.
-The plant was in good condition technically, and its quality and environmental management systems were certified.
+In summer 2018, Fortum’s representatives assessed the operations of Fortum’s Russian fuel supplier’s uranium mine.
+The mine was in good condition technically, and its quality and environmental management systems were certified.

 The spent fuel removed from a nuclear reactor is highly radioactive waste, which is initially stored in a controlled environment at the power plant.
 Loviisa power plant’s spent nuclear fuel will eventually be disposed of in Posiva’s final repository in Olkiluoto in Eurajoki.